chopeks/mod_find_legendary_maps/README.md

 - Supported all legendary locations in vanilla,
 - Supported all legendary locations in Legends,
 - Supported all legendary locations in SSU,
+- Perpetual contract obtainable in Stronghold, if mod is present,
 - Safe to add to existing saves, but experimental option is as described...,
 - NOT SAFE to remove from existing saves

 ### Contributions
 Art courtesy of Evie Nekomancer ꜀(^. .^꜀ )꜆੭ @ BB Legends Discord.
 Thanks to Breaky, for keeping up with my bs.

+### For mod creators
+If you want to add your mods locations, you can easily do that by hooking this mod, take a look on hooksSSU/.
+For locations without battles or with complex event chains, take a look on hookLegends/

 ### TODO:
-- Perpetual contract obtainable in Stronghold, if mod is present
 - Figure out spawning for missing locations